Knoetschkesuchus: Eye socket and skull roof

 The main body of the lacrimal is a rounded square with both faces of the bone are concave.
 Its contact with the nasal is rather limited in both species.
 The oval-shaped antorbital fenestra is small, being only 9% the length of the eye socket; its presence is unique to both species of the genus among atoposaurids.
 Meanwhile, the eye socket is large and oval, being 54% longer than it is tall.
 The drop-shaped palpebrals project out from the tops of the eye sockets.
 In both species, the back two-thirds of the inner surface of the palpebral is slightly concave.
 Both species have a squamosal in which the back third is bevelled; in K. langenbergensis, the outer margin is somewhat convex.

+Viewed from the top, the parietal increases in width at the back; the increase is small in K. langenbergensis, such that the bone is overall rectangular, but the difference is larger in K. guimarotae.
+The back of the bone bears a small notch in K. langenbergensis and a general concavity in K. guimarotae that slightly exposes the underlying supraoccipital.
+The postorbital bears two branches that join with a gentle curve, separated by an angle of 130° in K. langenbergensis.
+The supratemporal fenestra is roughly square in K. guimarotae but has a thinner back end in K. langenbergensis.
+In both species, the maximum distance between the supratemporal fenestrae is about a third of the total width of the top of the skull.
+The trapezoidal infratemporal fenestra is 1.5 times as long as it is wide in K. langenbergensis.

+Palate and braincase

+On the bottom of the skull, the pterygoid is about twice as wide as it is long.
+At the front of the pterygoid is a small projection that extends backwards to form a ridge, on either side of which is a furrow-like depression (the choanal groove) containing the choanae.
+In Theriosuchus, unlike Knoetschkesuchus, the choanae are embedded in a wider bowl-like depression.
+Additionally, in both species, the bottom surface of the pterygoid is somewhat concave.
+Extending forward from either side of the pterygoid is the ectopterygoid; in both species, this bone is constricted near the middle to form an hourglass-like shape, but in K. langenbergensis it is also somewhat twisted to the side.
+The back of the bone is very concave in both species.

 Forming the sides of the back of the skull is the exoccipital, which surrounds most of the foramen magnum.
 The Eustachian tube extends downwards across the basoccipital and basisphenoid; these bones are thickened on either side of the tube in K. langenbergensis.
 K. guimarotae has a small rounded foramen beside the tube on the basoccipital, and a tuberosity bearing a ridge above.
 On the front of the basoccipital in both species, there are two rounded depressions near the bottom.
 The basisphenoid resembles a triangular hatchet in shape when viewed from the side.